project-ocre/project-ocre.github.io/docs/board-support/ST/B-U585I-IOT02A/index.md

 ---

-## Flashing the Firmware
+## Building and Flashing the Ocre Runtime.

-To flash the Ocre runtime, please follow the steps in the [Using a Physical Device](../../../quickstart/firmware/hardware) section found in the [Building and Flashing the Ocre Runtime](../../../quickstart/firmware) guide.
+To build and flash the Ocre runtime to your board, please follow the steps in the [Using a Physical Device](../../../quickstart/firmware/hardware) section found in the [Building and Flashing the Ocre Runtime](../../../quickstart/firmware) guide.

 {: .note}
 Be sure to use `b_u585i_iot02a` as your board name.